The Adam Smith Business School is offering more than £450,000 worth of funding for UK/EU and International students

 - If you want to operate in a multicultural context, work in multinational companies, or develop your own entrepreneurial ventures, this programme has been developed for you.

-- The programme is underpinned by research from the University’s Centre for Internationalisation and Enterprise Research, a hub for multidisciplinary study in internationalisation and enterprise.
+- The programme is underpinned by a wealth of research across international business and enterprise, extending the Adam Smith Business School strength in multidisciplinary study in internationalisation and enterprise.

 - The University of Glasgow Adam Smith Business School celebrates the legacy of Adam Smith by producing world-leading business and economics research and enlightened graduates.

 - The School is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).